lakekeeper/lakekeeper-charts/charts/lakekeeper/README.md

 helm install my-lakekeeper lakekeeper/lakekeeper
 ```

-This chart by default deploys the "postgresql" subchart.
+⚠️ This chart by default deploys the "postgresql" subchart.
 This setup is not production ready.
-Please use an external database for production.
+For production deployments, please deploy an external database, set `postgresql.enabled` to false and use the `externalDatabase.*` parameters to configure the connection.
+To deploy production ready Databases on Kubernetes, we recommend to use the [`CloudNativePGOperator`](https://cloudnative-pg.io/).

 For potential additional steps that are required for upgrades, please check the [Changelog](./Changelog)